 Leandra’s Law: It is a felony to drive drunk with a child under 16 in a vehicle.
 Leandra’s Law is a New York State law enacted in 2009 in response to the tragic death of Leandra Rosado, an 11-year-old girl who was killed in a drunk driving accident.
 The law has several consequences for those convicted of driving while intoxicated (DWI) with a child in the vehicle.
 Penalties for violating Leandra’s Law include a mandatory ignition interlock device and possible prison time.

-In addition to these criminal penalties, you will be required to install an ignition interlock device (IID) in your vehicle for at least one year.
+In addition to these criminal penalties, you must install an ignition interlock device (IID) in your vehicle for at least one year.
 This device requires the driver to pass a breathalyzer test before starting the car.
 The ignition interlock device analyzes how much alcohol is in the driver’s breath and connects to the ignition system.
-The device won’t let the car start until the driver gives it a good breath sample.
+The device won’t let the vehicle start until the driver gives it a suitable breath sample.

 If a court orders an ignition interlock, the driver must install the system in every car they own.
 The device must be left in place for at least six months.
 Ignition interlock requirements will still appear on a driver’s record even if their licenses are revoked.
 The driver’s license will say “interlock device.”